Kamui Shiro: In X adaptations and other series

 While the manga's serialization was put in hiatus, leaving the story unconcluded, its animated adaptations show Kamui reaching different fates.
-In the X film (1996), Kamui refuses to side with the Dragon of Heavens until Fūma and Kotori are taken by Hinoto's sister Kanoe.
-The Dragons of Heavens continuously fight the Dragon of Earth, and both sides suffer casualties that result in the destruction of Tokyo.
+In the X film, Kamui refuses to side with the Dragon of Heaven until Fūma and Kotori are taken by Hinoto's sister Kanoe.
+The Dragons of Heaven continuously fight the Dragon of Earth, and both sides suffer casualties that result in the destruction of Tokyo.
 Fūma kills Kotori in front of Kamui to take the Sacred Sword from her.
 Kamui unseals the Sacred Sword his mother gave him and decapitates Fūma.
 As the match ends, Kamui—the sole survivor of the war— starts crying while holding Fūma's head.
 In the television series, Kamui goes to fight Fūma after Hinoto's suicide unseals the Sacred Sword.
 He tries to kill Fūma after learning his loss was predetermined.
 Kamui is severely wounded in combat and is saved by Subaru, who again encourages him to grant his own wish and Kamui faces Fūma.
 In the final battle, Kamui sacrifices his life to create a barrier that will protect mankind and passes Fūma his will, which restores his personality.